-Students may add courses to their schedule up to and including the seventh (7th) calendar day of the semester, providing there is space in the class.
-A course may be added after the seventh (7th) calendar day of the semester only with the permission of the instructor.
+Students may add courses to their schedule up to and including the seventh (7th) calendar day of the semester (prorated for alternative semester lengths, see the academic calendar), providing there is space in the class.
+A course may be added after the seventh (7th) calendar day of the semester (prorated for alternative semester lengths, see the academic calendar) only with the permission of the instructor.